 This course is equivalent to 3.5 days per week when studied full time across two semesters.

 As well as the in-class component, you will need to complete approximately 4 hours of additional study each week outside of class hours, including private study, assignment preparation, and research.

-Thirst semester of training off campus 30 hour industry placement if started mid year (July intake).
-Second semester of training off campus 30 hour industry placement if started Feb intake.
-Completing Certificate IV is mandatory for completion of this course.
-SM TAFE will arrange a suitable work placement within industry for you.
-This will involve your attendance at a workplace/worksite 1-2 days per week during the program or in a block of weeks at the end of the program depending on the host employer and availability.
+For July-starting students, the third semester of training includes an off-campus 30 hour industry placement, arranged by SM TAFE.
+For February-starting students, this work placement is in the second semester of training.
+Completing the Certificate IV is mandatory for completion of this work placement.
+Work placement attendance is 1-2 days per week during the program or in a block of weeks at the end of the program depending on the host employer and availability.

 What you need for your first day of class

 On your first day you should bring your SM TAFE confirmation enrolment receipt, your student ID, stationery (a pen and notepad and wear enclosed footwear and equipment from orientation booklet lists).

 Uniforms and workwear requirements: No uniform required, however wear closed in shoes and have hair tied back during construction classes.